 8. Kebaya, Indonesia

-Kebaya might be one of the most design rich traditional dresses in the world.
+One of the most design rich traditional dresses in the world is Kebaya.
 Coming from the royalty of the Indonesian kingdom, this beautiful dress is traditionally accompanied by beautiful ornaments adding on to its beauty.
 This dress is a tight-fit blouse wore with a Sarong or Kemben.
-Although originated in Indonesia Kebaya is now popular even outside like Singapore, Malaysia, Brunei, Thailand, Cambodia, and even the Philippines.
+Although originated in Indonesia, it is now popular even outside like Singapore, Malaysia, Brunei, Thailand, Cambodia, and even the Philippines.
 If you are looking for a beach vacation in Indonesia, try mixing some cultural trips to include Kebaya.

 9. Hanbok, Korea

-Hanbok is a semi-formal Korean dress with variations for both males and females.
+A semi-formal Korean dress Hanbok is with variations for both males and females.
 Common in festivals, ceremonies, and other celebrations, Hanbok characterized by vibrant colors and linings of designs.
 As comfortable as Hanbok is, this dress just radiates the natural beauty of the person wearing it.
 Additionally, you can match different colors symbolizing your thoughts and wishes to the world.
 You can be in Korea for Hanbok Day (October 21) for observing different beautiful Hanboks.
 Try one yourself and experience the beauty of traditional dress in Korea.

 10. Ao Dai, Vietnam

-Ao Dai is the national dress of Vietnam and is one of the most fashionable traditional dresses in Asia.
-Both males and females used to wear Ao Dai in the early period but now this dress if most commonly worn by women.
+The national dress of Vietnam Ao Dai is one of the most fashionable traditional dresses in Asia.
+Both males and females used to wear in the early period but now this dress if most commonly worn by women.
 It is a long and beautiful split tunic dress worn over trousers made of silk.
 This dress started from the royal courts of the 18th century and slowly began appealing for the common people.
 Numerous fashion magazines and artists have promoted this beautiful dress in the past century.
 Although Ao Dai is popular in the overseas Vietnamese communities, for an original experience, be in Vietnam during special occasions.

 11. Chapan, Kazakhstan

+This traditional Kazakh coat Chapan is worn over a casual dress and is made up of fabrics from the mountains of Kazakhstan.
+The designs are some of the most beautiful and gives a fantastic look to anyone wearing it.
 Chapan in recent years has blown in the winter fashion industry.
-This traditional Kazakh coat is worn over a casual dress and is made up of fabrics from the mountains of Kazakhstan.
-The designs are some of the most beautiful and gives a fantastic look to anyone wearing it.
 Apart from Kazakhstan, Chapan is well adored and used as primary winter wear in Central Asia.

 Traditional clothing of different countries is beautiful on their own rights.
 While some of these were made for the appeal others might have been ideal for the quality of the environment that they were used.
 Hence, wrapping up we adore and cherish the culture and tradition of every country in this world.
 In your next visit here try taking a picture in these fantastic dresses and know the locals’ feel better.